fetchai/agents-aea/docs/interaction-protocol.md

 ### Example 1: negotiation

-The <a href="../generic-skills">generic buyer/seller skills</a> use the `fetchai/fipa` protocol which defines the negotiation dialogue between two AEAs.
+The <a href="https://docs.fetch.ai/aea/generic-skills/" target="_blank">generic buyer/seller skills</a> use the `fetchai/fipa` protocol which defines the negotiation dialogue between two AEAs.
 The `fetchai/generic_buyer` and `fetchai/generic_seller` skills implement specific strategies for engaging in such negotiations, by providing the logic for producing negotiation messages to be sent, handling negotiation messages received.
 The `fetchai/p2p_libp2p` connection is then used for connecting to the <a href="../acn">agent communication network</a> enabling two AEAs with these skills to deliver negotiation messages to each other.

 ### Example 2: AEA <> web client